Portugal Wander logo

 When is the best time to visit Douro Valley?

 Mid-September to mid-October for the harvest experience, or May to June for green vines and lighter crowds.
 Avoid July and August because of the heat.
 Winter is quiet and atmospheric but expect reduced quinta hours.
-The same logic applies to Porto itself — see our best time to visit Porto guide for the broader seasonal picture.
+For a full month-by-month breakdown including weather, crowd levels, and quinta opening schedules, see our dedicated best time to visit Douro Valley guide.

 Should you stay overnight in the Douro?